JordanRL/Roster/docs/roster/latest/Roster/Roster.md

     description
     :   *No description available*

+    **Command->run Description**

     Runs the command.

      The code to execute is either defined directly with the setCode() method or by overriding the execute() method in a sub-class.

+---

 !!! signature "public Command->setCode(callable $code)"
     **$code**